shapr/tahoe-ssk/README.md

   * Mainly armeabi and armv7
 * Is suitable for real-world security purposes
   * not a demo or a toy library
+    * documents its limitations
+  * is well-tested
   * avoids real-world pitfalls (side-channel attacks, etc), not just textbook issues
   * has more than a handful of other users
+  * is well-maintained
+    * developers are responsive to security reports
+    * has a channel for security-related disclosures
+	* has sound documentation for proper, safe usage

+And,
+of course,
+implements the required functionality.

 ### SHA256